json-schema-org/blog/pages/posts/w3c-wot-case-study.md

 The W3C Web of Things are on-board with JSON Schema since Draft 4, and even the first draft versions were quite enough to model data models of Internet of Things devices.
-"Currently, we are on Draft 7 and expect to move to 2020-12 or a newer one when starting our new charter in February 2023." - Ege Korkan
+"Currently, we are on Draft 7 and expect to move to 2020-12 or a newer one when starting our new charter in February 2023." - Ege Korkan, Research Scientist

 "We observe JSON Schema becoming more and more stable over the years and Postman's support to the community gives us even more confidence on it." - Ege